RTEMS/rtems-docs/c-user/key_concepts.rst

 tasks.
 An interval is defined as a number of ticks relative to the current time.
 For example, when a task delays for an interval of ten ticks, it is implied that the task will not execute until ten clock ticks have occurred.
-All intervals are specified using data type ``rtems_interval``.
+All intervals are specified using data type :c:type:`rtems_interval`.

 A characteristic of interval timing is that the actual interval period may be a fraction of a tick less than the interval requested.
 This occurs because the time at which the delay timer is set up occurs at some time between two clock ticks.
 Therefore, the first countdown tick occurs in less than the complete time interval for a tick.
-This can be a problem if the clock granularity is large.
+This can be a problem if the tick resolution is large.

 The rate monotonic scheduling algorithm is a hard real-time scheduling